RWS/studio-api-docs/apiconcepts/translationmemory/enabling_the_required_translation_provider_features.md

 ```
 ***

-Also, the delimited lists are only supposed to be used for lookup, not for updating the translation provider.
-For this reason, the [SupportsUpdate`](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProvider_SupportsUpdate)property is also set to return `False`:
+The delimited lists are also read-only.
+For that reason, set [SupportsUpdate](../../api/translationmemory/Sdl.LanguagePlatform.TranslationMemoryApi.ITranslationProvider.yml#Sdl_LanguagePlatform_TranslationMemoryApi_ITranslationProvider_SupportsUpdate) to return `False`:

 # [C#](#tab/tabid-3)
 ```cs